-Some contracts do include a clause regarding this issue, but it does not necessarily mean that your job will be lost.
+Some employments contracts do include a clause regarding entering into a formal insolvency proceedings, but it does not necessarily mean that your job will be lost.

 The industry in which you work will have a bearing on this – undertaking a formal insolvency route whilst working in the financial or legal sectors for instance, is likely to cause a problem, and often entails disciplinary procedures.

 The Prison Service, Police and Fire Services all have a policy that excludes involvement in insolvency, so the first port of call in these instances is to check your contract of employment for all exclusions that apply.